PROLOGUE

 All such a challenger of the orthodox stance need possess is an unbiased mind and a basic ability to reason.
 From there, it is simply a matter of evidence.

 The story we will investigate takes place not in Boston in the second half of the 1800s but in London in the second half of the 1500s.
-During that time, the population of London was the same as it was in Boston in the latter half of the 19th century: on a growth curve from 150,000 to 300,000.
-There is a qualitative difference, though, because the literacy rate in late-1800s Boston was close to 100 percent, whereas the literacy rate in Elizabethan London was no more than 30 percent.
-The standard story requires that one out of 300 people in London who could read and write was a literary prodigy.
+During that time, the population of London was less than it was in Boston in the latter half of the 19th century: on a growth curve from 80,000 to 200,000 people.
+There is a qualitative difference, too, because the literacy rate in late-1800s Boston was close to 100 percent, whereas the literacy rate in the Elizabethan era in London rose from 5 percent to 25 percent among men and from 1 percent to 5 percent among women.
+The standard story requires that one out of 200 people in London who could read and write (100,000 men x 2 generations x 0.20 literacy / 200 names attached to fine literature) was a literary prodigy and, even more remarkably, that many of them put out one or two stunningly accomplished literary pieces and never repeated the achievement.
 Our aim is to sweep aside this fantastical point of view and find out what really happened.

 We will find that Shakespeare did not suddenly burst forth from the head of Zeus and issue a masterpiece.
 The true author was 43 years old at the time.
 He had been writing for decades to reach the level of expertise required to produce Venus and Adonis.
 His output under the name Shakespeare was the pinnacle.
 What path did he take to reach it?
 What else did he write?